-General Applications are closed for the fall 2018-spring 2019 year at this time for the RA, OL and Peer Educator positions.
+General Applications are open for the Fall 2020 - Spring 2021 academic year for the RA, OL and Peer Educator positions.

-Please check back to this page to see when applications will go live for the fall 2019-spring 2020 academic year.
+Please click this link to access the application for the Fall 2020 - Spring 2021 academic year.
 If you're interested in applying for the Tour Guide or Cultural Fellow positions, please check their individual web pages to see details about the application submission process.

 ► Resident Assistants (RAs)

 Resident Assistants are an integral part of the Residential Life staff.
 RAs are paraprofessional staff members with the most direct and constant student contact.
 The primary responsibilities of RAs are to act as facilitators in the development of the residence hall community, to enhance the development of the residents, and to serve as role models at all times.
 RAs serve as representatives of the Residential Life office and FIT.
-For more information, please visit this page.
+For more information about Resident Assistants, please visit this page.

 ► Orientation Leaders (OLs)